ros2/design/articles/140_topic_and_service_name_mapping.md

 ### DDS Partitions as namespace hierarchy

+We chose to implement the ROS namespace hierarchy with the help of DDS Partitions.
-Having looked closer to the various QoS settings inside the DDS protocol, paritions have been considered as the prefered method of implementing namespaces.
+DDS Paritions are part of the Subscription/Publisher QoS settings and have been considered as the prefered method of implementing namespaces.
-DDS partitions allow up to 64 items in a string array, limiting the accumulated string size to 255 characters (TODO: Find spec ref).
+A subscriber and publisher only match when not only their basename topic matches, they also have to be specified on the same partiton.
-The big benefit of handling the namespaces with partitions is that it generally stays ROS agnostic.
+The big benefit of handling the namespaces with partitions is that it is an official QoS within the DDS specification.
+Furthermore, we can separate a ROS topic hierarchy from a DDS implementation, by forwarding the ROS topic in form of `/ns1/ns2/ns3/base_name` to the DDS implementation, which then takes take about setting up a hierarchy.
-This means if future implementations of the RMW interface (e.g. ZeroMQ etc.) want to introduce another, different namespace system, they are non-restricted.
+All this stays generally ROS agnostic and open to alternative implementations of the RMW interface (e.g. ZeroMQ etc.), which may want to introduce another, different namespace system.

 #### DDS Partitions Characteristics

+A DDS topic at this point is the basename token within a ROS topic.
+The namespace of a ROS topic is implemented within the parititon field of DDS.
-As already said, DDS Partitions are implemented as a QoS setting.
+DDS partitions are implemented as a string array within the Subscription/Publisher QoS, allowing up to 64 items.
+The maximum size of each string has yet to be verified and may depend strongly on the implementation.
 Hereby, the partitions field is implemented as an array of strings, where each string is an individual partitions.
 This means further that every partition index is stricly unique and independent from all other items.
+Special character used within regular expressions (such as `+`, `*`, `^`) are officially not supported by the standard.

-At the same time, DDS Partitions don't support a partition hierarchy.
+DDS Partitions don't support a partition hierarchy.
+Each entry in the partition array is directly combined with the DDS topic and they are not sequentially combined.
 If a publisher operates on two partition entries, e.g. `foo` and `bar` with a base name of `baz`, the resulting topic will be twofold:

 ```